OSC/ondemand/CONTRIBUTING.md

 ### Project Conventions

 * Prefer **read-only** objects.
-You'll mostly read only objects spread throughout this code base.
+You'll find mostly read only objects spread throughout this code base.
   This means that `attr_writer` or `attr_accessor` are to be avoided and only `attr_reader` should be used.
   It follows then, that most objects should accept a large number of parameters in their initializers and set the attributes accordingly.